curiosusJR/curiosusJR.github.io/source/_posts/diary/autodaily.md

 - understand the revbayes protocol
 - current running: dating: bcod_rb_pps; tower: mito2019rna_align, bactCao_rbpps. check the result
 - to be run: ahes_Cao_rbpps, mito2/9_rb_pps;

 ### Memo & Comments
 #char_type : 522966;
+- list models, check every datasets.
+I need a table.
+- Beside revbayes, I need some other tests, maybe.
+- I need test the best model they used or best model under model-finder, not just GTR.
+- Covarian and GHOST, how to test?